hnla/style-modules/README.md

 ####readme.txt file####
 we'll broadly follow the conventions of use by WordPress plugins for this file; for Modules the important areas are.
-* The header details ( initially BP might be using thse but we are adding so that we can at a later date)
+* The header details ( initially BP might be using these but we are adding so that we can at a later date)
-* The module description - this is how we'll ensure that users can understans what the module offers ( SC also help here! )
+* The module description - this is how we'll ensure that users can understand what the module offers ( SC also help here! )
 * Installation guide complete with copy/paste code ( following the example provided we need  the module to provide quite detailed steps to installing, copy/paste code using your module name where applicable will help non technical users)

 ####The style & JS files####

-These files will follow the formatting guidelines setout by WP.
+These files will follow the formatting guidelines set out by WP.

 **Stylesheets**
 Formatting guidelines: [WP Coding Standards - CSS] (https://make.wordpress.org/core/handbook/best-practices/coding-standards/css/)

-Your file should pay attention to using the BP id '#buddypress' to ensure your rules are targetted to BP elements only, also they should try and use ancestor elements that represent the component this module is dealing with.
+Your file should pay attention to using the BP id '#buddypress' to ensure your rules are targeted to BP elements only, also they should try and use ancestor elements that represent the component this module is dealing with.

 You may work with scss or less however please ensure compiled files are present in the module package along with the source pre-processor file.